 It is a myriad of people who contribute to every work of art, regardless of the medium.
 Here at Quicksylver Publications, we acknowledge and honor all those that came before us as well as all those who make what we do possible...
 And for those of us here at QPub, no matter the number of works produced, we are a family.

-Together, we make up the Confederacy of the Quill!
+Together, in this international collection of friends and family, we make up what we affectionately call the Confederacy of the Quill!

 G. Russell Gaynor (*^)

 At the age of 5 Russell was challenged by his grandmother to ‘prove it’ when he said he could do better than the movie they’d seen.
-He handed her two notebooks and she agreed with his opinion.
+He handed her several notepads, she read only two and she agreed with his opinion.
 That was the beginning!

 Although life defies understanding, Russell has set about the challenge of teaching through his stories, in small baby steps, the lessons of love and life he has come to treasure since learning so much through the viewpoints of others.